hardaatbaath/transformers/README.md

 The code has been written in Python, so make the necessary changes to the scripts to run them.
 Thanks to [Umar Jamilai](https://www.youtube.com/@umarjamilai) and his videos on the topic, they were extremely helpful and valuable.

-More comments will be added in the future to make the process of understanding the code easier.
+More comments will be added to make understanding the code easier.

 I have used the opus_books dataset for this code.